cjlee112/spnet/doc/intro.rst

 recommendations and discuss them, even if they've never heard of SelectedPapers.net.

-For example, if you're a Google+ user, comments you type on SelectedPapers.net are posted on Google+ for you (with your usual Google+ identity and associated audience), with key hashtags automatically added to identify the paper you are discussing.
+For example, if you're a Google+ user, you post comments on SelectedPapers.net using your usual Google+ identity and posting process, with key hashtags automatically added to identify the paper you are discussing.
+And of course your post will be seen by your usual Google+ audience -- in addition to people who see it on SelectedPapers.net.

-So: if you want to strip the idea down to one sentence, it's this: given that social networks already exist, all we need for truly open scientific research is a
-**convention on a consistent set of tags and IDs** for discussing papers.
+So: if you want to strip the idea down to one sentence, it's this: given that social networks already exist, all we need for truly open scientific communication is a `convention on a consistent set of tags and IDs <hashtags.html>`_ for discussing papers.
+That makes it possible to integrate discussion from *all* social networks -- big and small -- as a single unified forum.

 Getting Started
 ---------------

 To see how it works, take a look here: